Find Trade Colleges

 Lawrenceville, NJ

-Rider University did quite well in this year’s ranking of the most popular places for health sciences & services students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Lawrenceville, Rider is a private not-for-profit college with a small student population.
+Rider University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree health sciences & services programs.
+Located in the suburb of Lawrenceville, Rider is a private not-for-profit school with a small student population.

 Of the 21 students majoring in health science at Rider, 14% are male and 86% are female.